 Because we are living longer and more stressful lives, we expose our teeth to many more years of crack-inducing habits such as clenching, grinding, and chewing on hard objects.
 These habits make our teeth more susceptible to cracks.
-Dr. Morris may be able to treat a cracked tooth to prevent further damage to the tooth structure and tissue.
+Our doctors may be able to treat a cracked tooth to prevent further damage to the tooth structure and tissue.

 Cracked teeth may not show any visible signs of damage, but will present with a variety of symptoms, usually erratic pain when chewing and pain or sensitivity to heat and cold.
 In many cases, the pain may come and go, making it difficult for a doctor to locate.